-- i. professional learning and development: engaging in professional development to improve teaching and student learning, - ii. research and scholarship: consulting relevant scholarly sources to design and implement teaching and learning experiences, conducting and sharing research and scholarship on teaching and learning to advance knowledge in the teaching and learning community, - iii. mentorship: supporting the teaching and academic development of faculty and students, - iv. educational leadership: activities that advance teaching and learning communities by sharing expertise that helps others to strengthen their teaching practice. - 2.7.2 Notwithstanding demonstrated distinction in teaching effectiveness and expertise, appointment at or promotion to, the rank of Teaching Professor shall normally only be recommended where the academic staff member has clearly established an outstanding reputation, demonstrated through educational leadership contributions to the theory and practice of teaching and learning, and by impact on, or innovation within, the relevant community, discipline or field, resulting in distinguished peer-recognition.
-According to discipline or field, indicators may vary.
-Some examples are as follows: - i. advanced innovations in teaching and learning with impact beyond the classroom, - participation in, and/or leadership of, professional learning activities, and/or networks (e.g., learning communities, workshops, seminars, peer evaluations) to share teaching and learning expertise with others, - iii. creating and leading initiatives, advising on academic programs and curricula, and/or engaging in effective mentorship, - iv. dissemination of research and scholarship in the broader community (e.g., Department/ Faculty/University presentations and workshops, conference presentations and proceedings, keynote addresses or invited speaker, white papers, journal articles), - v. educational leadership responsibilities within Department, Faculty, Unit, University or broader community, - vi. recognition of teaching expertise across and/or beyond the University. - 2.7.3 Appointment at or promotion to the rank of Teaching Professor also requires a distinguished record of service contributions to the institution, the appropriate discipline, and profession, and/ or broader community.
+- i. advanced innovations in teaching and learning with impact beyond the classroom, - ii. participation in, and/or leadership of, professional learning activities, and/or networks (e.g., learning communities, workshops, seminars, peer evaluations) to share teaching and learning expertise with others, - iii. creating and leading initiatives, advising on academic programs and curricula, and/or engaging in effective mentorship, - iv. dissemination of research and scholarship in the broader community (e.g., Department/ Faculty/University presentations and workshops, conference presentations and proceedings, keynote addresses or invited speaker, white papers, journal articles), - v. educational leadership responsibilities within Department, Faculty, Unit, University or broader community, - vi. recognition of teaching expertise across and/or beyond the University.

+2.7.3 Appointment at or promotion to the rank of Teaching Professor (Teaching) also requires a distinguished record of service contributions to the institution, the appropriate discipline, and profession, and/ or broader community.